EFanZh/efanzh.github.io/_posts/2017-08-06-essentials-of-programming-languages-exercises.md

 >  simp)
 > ```
 >
-> unless that subexpressionwas in the original expression.
+> unless that subexpression was in the original expression.
 >
 > Modify `make-send-to-cont` to generate this better code.
 When does the new rule apply?